 Tactical Network Injector is supplied installed and ready for use, complete with all the foreseen applications.
 It can also be installed using a restore disk.

-Steps Result
+The procedure is described below:

-1. Connect the computer to the network using an Ethernet cable and insert the installation CD.

-2. Select Tactical Device for notebook version installation: operating system installation is launched and the computer shuts down when finished.

-IMPORTANT: the computer must remain connected to the internet during the entire installation process.

-- 3. Reboot the notebook; enter the passphrase to unlock the encrypted disk.
-The passphrase for first boot is "firstboot".
+Steps Result Connect the computer to the network using an Ethernet cable and insert the installation CD. - Select Tactical Device for notebook version installation: operating system installation is launched and the computer shuts down when finished.
+IMPORTANT: the computer must remain connected to the internet during the entire installation process. - 3.
+Reboot the notebook; enter the passphrase to unlock the encrypted disk.
+The passphrase for first boot is "firstboot". -

-- 4. The first setup window appears.

-- 5. Select the language.